 Committing to an exhibition can prove demanding on resources, finances and time, with planning likely to begin at least six months in advance due to the possible requirements for new literature, hospitality, product launches, staffing arrangements, etc. Needless to say, efficient preparation is as vital to success as the stand design itself.
+Exhibitors should think as much about the finishing touches as about the actual design.
+Careful attention to areas such as cabling, storage, AV, graphics positioning, floor trims, etc., are all likely to contribute to the overall effectiveness of the stand.

 Read More...

 Needless to say, when undertaken correctly, exhibiting can prove highly effective in reaching specifiers, consultants and contractors.
-In their article entitled '5 Reasons Why Exhibitions Are Great For Businesses', specialist stand designers ISOframe point out that "...trade shows provide the perfect opportunity for smaller companies to show they can match the expertise of their larger competitors by placing them in the same room..."
+In their article entitled 5 Reasons Why Exhibitions Are Great For Businesses, specialist stand designers ISOframe point out that "... trade shows provide the perfect opportunity for smaller companies to show they can match the expertise of their larger competitors by placing them in the same room."

 Once the decision to exhibit has been made, designing and constructing the stand will require equal care and attention.

 As stated above, committing to an exhibition can prove demanding on resources, finances and time, and careful planning and consideration is required if a successful return on the investment is to be achieved.
-In their blog article entitled 'Calculating the ROI of Construction Trade Shows', SpecifiedBy provides some food for thought by attempting to clarify what defines successful exhibiting.
-This is a personal take based on their own attendances and exhibiting experiences and it includes a basic formula designed to calculate the cost of lead generation in order that comparisons can be made with other promotional activities.
+In their blog article entitled Calculating the ROI of Construction Trade Shows, SpecifiedBy provides some food for thought by attempting to clarify what defines successful exhibiting.
+This is a personal take based on their own attendances and exhibiting experiences, and it includes a basic formula designed to calculate the cost of lead generation in order that comparisons can be made with other promotional activities.

 Further Information